Kjarten/XAudiole/README.md

 # XAudiole
 Svör við spurningum úr gömlum lokaprófum

+## General

+**[Haust 2017] You get the task of displaying text along with images on the web, which would be best to use?**

+- a.
+Semantic HTML for content and CSS for layout
+- b.
+Only semantic HTML
+- c.
+Store test and paths to images in JSON, create the UI with JavaScript and CSS
+- d.
+All equally valid
+---

 **[Sumar 2014] Which of the following is *not* among the roles of the W3C?**

 - a.
 Standardize HTML